Autofleet/code-challenge-vehicle-map/readme.md

 The client will show a map and list of selected vehicles ids (if the user created a polygon), all server requests should be done with HTTP requests.
 The client can be built using any technology stack.

-The final product should be presented as a web URL (a live website) or a Docker.
+The final product should be presented as a web URL (a live website) or a Docker image.
 For deployment, you can use Heroku, Google App Engine or any other provider.

 Your task will be evaluated with the following criteria: